mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = Earlier versions =

-Please refer to the separate changelog.txt for changes of previous versions.
+Refer to the separate changelog.txt for changes of previous versions.

 == Upgrade Notice ==

-= 3.1.0 =
+= 3.1.7 =
 * Upgrade recommended.

 = 3.1.0 =